viewstools/docs/README.md

 barriers to start writing code.

 _We think that the code we write should be beautiful, meaningful, and simple_

+As a collaboration platform Views removes silos and brings down the walls between development and the rest of the organization.

+_We cherish openness, learning, and frequent shipping_

 To learn more and share your thoughts go to our Medium publication [Learn ViewsDX](https://learn.viewsdx.com/) or join our [Slack Community](slack.viewsdx.com)